thibaultamartin/ergaster-docs/src/content/docs/learning/secure-connection-with-ssh.md

 When your ssh client tries to connect to your ssh server (i.e. when you type `ssh example.com` in your terminal), the server will present a public key to your client.
 Your client is going to lookup in its `~/.ssh/known_hosts` file to see if there is a match.
 If it's the first time it's seeing this host, you're going to get the same prompt as in this page's introduction.

 If your client trusts the server identified by the public key, they will negotiate temporary session keys to protect the rest of the communication.
-If you're interested in learning more about SSH and the client-server dance, you read read [this Hostinger post](https://www.hostinger.com/tutorials/ssh-tutorial-how-does-ssh-work).
+If you're interested in learning more about SSH and the client-server dance, you read [this Hostinger post](https://www.hostinger.com/tutorials/ssh-tutorial-how-does-ssh-work).

 ## How to check if the fingerprint is valid